awsdocs/amazon-sagemaker-developer-guide/doc_source/clarify-post-training-bias-metric-ft.md

 + F\- = is the number of disfavored facet *d* members with a favorable outcome whose nearest neighbors in favored facet *a* received an unfavorable outcome\.
 + nd is the sample size of facet *d*\.

 The range of values for the counterfactual fliptest for binary and multicategory facet labels is \[\-1, \+1\]\.
-The FT metric is not defined for continuous labels\.
+For continuous labels, we set a threshold to collapse the labels to binary\.
 + Positive values occur when the number of unfavorable counterfactual fliptest decisions for the disfavored facet *d* exceeds the favorable ones\.
 + Values near zero occur when the number of unfavorable and favorable counterfactual fliptest decisions balance out\.
 + Negative values occur when the number of unfavorable counterfactual fliptest decisions for the disfavored facet *d* is less than the favorable ones\.